horan85/acousticmicroscope/README.md

 ### Running our code
  Our training script was implemented as a single file, all You have to do to train your models on your own data is to change the data loading part (marked as *#load the data from numpy*) and run the script.
- The implementation of the U-NET based network can be found in  [unet_train.py](https://github.com/horan85/acousticmicroscope/blob/master/unet_train.py) and the infernce based on a previously trained network can be found in  [unet_test.py](https://github.com/horan85/acousticmicroscope/blob/master/unet_test.py).
+ The implementation of the U-NET based network can be found in  [unet_train.py](https://github.com/horan85/acousticmicroscope/blob/master/unet_train.py) and the inference based on a previously trained network can be found in  [unet_test.py](https://github.com/horan85/acousticmicroscope/blob/master/unet_test.py).

-The training script contains running time data augmentation on the samples and this way it was able to generate a reasonably well working network using only a limited amount of data.
+The training script contains running time data augmentation on the samples and this way it is able to train a network using only a limited amount of data, while providing promising results on the test set.

 ## Example
-An example image showing the input and output image is displayed for qulaitative evaluation:
+An example image showing the input and output image is displayed for qualitative evaluation:

 ## Authors
-**Akos Makra
+**Ákos Makra
 Wolfgang Bost
+Imre Kalló
+András Horváth
 Marc Fournelle
-Imre Kallo
-Andras Horvath
-Miklos Gyongy**
+Miklós Gyöngy**